mattyoung101/goaplite/README.md

 This is my implementation of [Goal Oriented Action Planning](http://alumni.media.mit.edu/~jorkin/goap.html) (GOAP), a simplified STRIPS-like planning algorithm commonly use in games.
-GOAP allows agents to intelligently make long-term decisions based on only a description of the actions they can perform, and a set of boolean variables describing their environment.
+GOAP allows agents to intelligently make long-term decisions based on a description of the actions they can perform, and a set of boolean variables describing their environment.

 GOAPLite has been specifically designed for use in embedded systems, specifically our [RoboCup Jr Open Soccer robotics team](https://github.com/TeamOmicron).
 With that in mind, it's written in pure C11 and designed with minimal overhead, simplicity and future-proofing in mind.

 Currently, the planner uses a simple and inefficient depth first search algorithm.
-In future it will be rewritten to use A* or one of its variants.
+In future it could be rewritten to use A* or one of its variants.

+Actions are currently loaded via a JSON file for ease of debugging, however, any other format such as Protocol Buffers or a custom format could easily be added.

 Partially inspired by this library: https://github.com/cpowell/cppGOAP